Home » European Cuisine » Hjónabandssæla (Icelandic Rhubarb Cake)

 Recipe Card

-icelandic rhubarb cake squares arranged haphazardly over a grey countertop
+Icelandic rhubarb cake squares arranged haphazardly over a grey countertop.

-Icelandic Rhubarb Cake (Hjónabandssæla)
+Icelandic Rhubarb Squares (Hjónabandssæla)

-5 from 1 vote
+5 from 2 votes

 Course: Breakfast, Dessert